kzahel/web-server-chrome/htaccess/README.md

 <br>
 <h1>Making the file</h1>
 <p>A wsc.htaccess file is actually a json string, which means one problem with the file will cause it not to work - So be careful.
 No additional info can be put into the file</p>
+<p>Note - If you are trying to redirect to some index.html file and you have the option to automatically show index.html turned on, your path will go from '/somepath/index.html' to '/somepath/'</p>
+<p>Note - If you are trying to redirect to some .html file and you have the option to remove .html extension turned on, your path will go from '/somepath/blah.html' to '/somepath/blah'</p>

+Note - when selecting the file to scan, if the file is index.html and you have the option to automatically show index.html turned on, leave the path blank.
+It should look like this:  `"request_path": "",`

+Note - when selecting the file to scan, if the file is some .html and you have the option to remove the .html extension turned on, remove the .html from the file.
+It should go from:  `"request_path": "somehtml.html",` to: `"request_path": "somehtml",`

+<p>Note - Currently, Only ONE ruleset can be set in a directory which means only 1 file per directory can use these features.
+Plan for this to change.</p>
 <br>
 <h2>301 Example</h2>